 Hard times and disappointments can prepare us for something amazing.

-At the age of 16, after leaving a concert, I was kidnapped, raped by gunpoint and left in the woods to die.
-The only counseling I received, was to be strong.
-By 17, I was homeless, sleeping in the stairwells of hotels and begging for money to eat.
-I learned about a dancer job at hotel bar.
-I got the job and at night I would hide and sleep in the dressing room.
+At the age of 16, after leaving a concert, I was kidnapped, raped at gunpoint, and left in the woods to die.
+The only counseling I received was to be strong.
+By 17, I was homeless.
+I was sleeping in the stairwells of hotels and begging for money to eat.
+I learned about a dancer job at a hotel bar.
+I got the job, and at night I would hide and sleep in the dressing room.
 I cried in loneliness many nights.
-I am thankful for my time dancing because one day I learned a valuable lesson.
-While standing outside with the hotel doorman a woman strung out on drugs walked by.
+I am thankful for my time dancing because I learned a valuable lesson.
+One day, while standing outside the hotel with the doorman, a woman strung out on drugs walked by.
 She wobbled across the street as I watched in pity.
-The doorman looked at me in the eyes and said: "that is what happens when you stop trying".
-I made a promise to myself to never stop trying.
+The doorman looked at me in the eyes and said: "That is what happens when you stop trying,"I made a promise to myself to never stop trying.
 I still live by that promise today.

 If a thief enters your home and steals something, they can go to jail for the theft.
 As the homeowner, you are not to blame, even if you left the front door wide open.
 We are expected to know right from wrong and conduct ourselves accordingly, no matter how easy it is to do wrong.

 With help, I found my light, my voice, and now my cause.
 As I listened to so many Black women tell their stories of unhappiness and loneliness, I felt a strong calling to find a way to help.
 I also felt that in helping them, I would also continue my own healing.
 I dedicated myself to finding answers.
-After many conversations and a lot of research, I learned that a major contributor was the imbalance in the number of Black women to Black men.
+After many conversations and a lot of research, I learned that a major contributor to this problem was the imbalance in the number of Black women to Black men.
 To be exact, in the United States there are 1.5 million more Black women than Black men between the ages of 35 to 60.
 This means if every Black man married a Black woman, there would still be 1.5 million without mates.

 Globally, there are more men than women in the world and there is no need for us to compete.
 We can celebrate the joy of others finding love without envy because it is a possibility for all of us.

-Travel opens one’s mind and heart to we reality that as humans, we are more alike than different.
+Travel opens the mind and the heart to the reality that as humans, we are more alike than we ae different.
 Love has no boundaries!
 The only boundaries are in our minds as learned behaviors which can be changed.